karthikholla/mission-accomplished/README.md

 * DBs
 * Message Bus

-To Accomplish this we are using Cloudwatch logs instead of logstash.
-Installed cloudwatch agent on the host machine to push the all system logs to the CW and using awslogs docker logging driver to push the application logs.
+We use Cloudwatch logs instead of logstash as a place holder for the logs.
+Installed cloudwatch agent on the host machine to push the all system logs to the Cloudwatch.
+We use **awslogs docker logging driver** to push the application logs from the docker containers.
 * Application Logs
-  * Using filbeat env variable, all the application logs is directly ingested to AWS ES.
-Using awslogs logging driver, push the logs to the CW group and then push it to ES.
+  * Some application use filbeat env variable in the application to push all the application logs is directly ingested to AWS ES.
+Few doceker applications use **awslogs docker logging driver**, push the logs to the Cloudwatch group and then push it to ES.
 * System Logs
-  * Install CW logs agents & use it to push system logs. successfully pushed the syslog & ossec.log to ES via filebeat docker, But, by pushing the system logs directly to ES directly, the filters/grok cannot be imposed on the logs.
+  * Install Cloudwatch logs agents & use it to push system logs - syslog, ossec.log and other necessary system logs.

 ![Image of Architecture](https://github.com/karthikholla/mission-accomplished/blob/master/images/diagram2.png)